Morriseylab/scExtras/README.md

 ## Run Pipeline

 Read in 10x files, this can be H5 files or directories containg the mtx, barcode and gene files.
+Doublet detection is performed using [scds](https://www.bioconductor.org/packages/release/bioc/html/scds.html) and [DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder)

 ```
 input10x <- c('Rep1.H5','Rep2.H5')